Frequently Asked Questions

 If you are starting a challenge within an existing DE “group” you already administer, click the “Group Admin” tab next in your user dashboard.
 Select the challenge you wish to build from the middle of your admin page, and follow the short steps in the set up wizard to set everything up and invite participants.

 If you are starting a challenge for a group that has not yet been setup with DailyEndorphin, then click the blue “Register My Organization” button in the upper right hand corner of your user dashboard.
 DO NOT USE this button if you are looking to join an existing group & challenge set up by another person!
 You will need to join an existing DE challenge for the first time through a unique invite link that was likely distributed to everyone at some point.
 Follow up with your main DE group admin to procure that link.

 - Gift cards

-- Smaller weekly rewards or “carrots”
+- Smaller weekly rewards, raffles, or other “carrots”